Jason Alexander (baseball): Athletics

 On November 15, 2024, Alexander signed a minor league contract with the Athletics.
 He began the 2025 season with the Triple-A Las Vegas Aviators.
 On April 7, 2025, the Athletics selected Alexander's contract, adding him to their active roster.
 In four appearances for the team, he struggled to an 18.00 ERA with five strikeouts over six innings of work.
 On May 16, Alexander was designated for assignment by the Athletics.

 Houston Astros

 On May 18, 2025, Alexander was claimed off waivers by the Houston Astros.
-Inserted into the Astros' starting rotation depleted by injury, on August 4, 2025, Alexander hurled six scoreless innings at LoanDepot Park to lead an 8–2 win over the Miami Marlins.
+Inserted into the Astros' starting rotation depleted by injury, on August 4, Alexander hurled six scoreless innings at LoanDepot Park to lead an 8–2 win over the Miami Marlins.
 This performance accounted for the longest scoreless outing of Alexander's career to date.
-At Yankee Stadium on August 10, Alexander tossed another six shutout innings after having started the first 5 1/3 without surrendering any hits to lead a 7–1 win over New York.
+At Yankee Stadium on August 10, Alexander tossed another six shutout innings after having started the first 5 1/3 without surrendering any hits to lead a 7–1 win over the New York Yankees.
+In 2025, Alexander appeared in 14 games for Houston, 13 of which were starts, and went 4-2 with a 3.66 ERA in that span.

+Alexander was optioned to the Triple-A Sugar Land Space Cowboys to begin the 2026 season.